AndreWohnsland/CocktailBerry/readme.md

 These values are stored under the `custom_config.yaml` file.
 This file will be created at the first machine run and inherit all default values.
 Depending on your pumps and connection to the Pi, these can differ from mine and can be changed:

-- `UI_DEVENVIRONMENT` boolean flag to enable some development features
+- `UI_DEVENVIRONMENT` Boolean flag to enable some development features
-- `UI_PARTYMODE` en- or disables the recipe tab (to prevent user interaction)
+- `UI_PARTYMODE` En- or disables the recipe tab (to prevent user interaction)
-- `UI_MASTERPASSWORD` I recommend a string of pure numbers, since the UI supports only numbers with a build in numpad window
+- `UI_MASTERPASSWORD` String for password, Use numbers for build in numpad like '1234'
-- `PUMP_PINS` are the RPi-Pins where each Pump is connected
+- `PUMP_PINS` List of the RPi-Pins where each Pump is connected
-- `PUMP_VOLUMEFLOW` is the according volume flow for each pump in ml/s
+- `PUMP_VOLUMEFLOW` List of the according volume flow for each pump in ml/s
-- `MAKER_NUMBER_BOTTLES` are the number of supported bottles.
+- `MAKER_NUMBER_BOTTLES` Number of supported/displayed bottles.
 Currently the Ui is build for up to ten bottles
-- `MAKER_CLEAN_TIME` is the time the machine will execute the cleaning program
+- `MAKER_CLEAN_TIME` Time the machine will execute the cleaning program
-- `MAKER_SLEEP_TIME` is the sleep interval between each Ui refresh and check of conditions while generating a cocktail
+- `MAKER_SLEEP_TIME` Sleep interval between each Ui refresh and check of conditions while generating a cocktail
-- `LOGGERNAME` name for the standard logger
-- `LOGGERNAME_DEBUG` name for the error logger
-- `MICROSERVICE_ACTIVE` boolean flag to post to microservice set up by docker (optional)
+- `MICROSERVICE_ACTIVE` Boolean flag to post to microservice set up by docker (optional)
-- `MICROSERVICE_BASE_URL` base url for microservice (if default docker it is at http://127.0.0.1:5000)
+- `MICROSERVICE_BASE_URL` Base url for microservice (if default docker it is at http://127.0.0.1:5000) (optional)
-- `TEAMS_ACTIVE` boolean flag to use teams feature (version >= 1.2) (optional)
+- `TEAMS_ACTIVE` Boolean flag to use teams feature (version >= 1.2) (optional)
 - `TEAM_BUTTON_NAMES` List of format ["Team1", "Team2"] (optional)
-- `TEAM_API_URL` Endpoint of teams API, default used port by API is 8080
+- `TEAM_API_URL` Endpoint of teams API, default used port by API is 8080 (optional)

 In addition, there is a `Shared` config class within the `config/config_manager.py`, with dynamic values.
 The only thing you may want to change is `suppress_error` to `True`, this will activate a wrapper function catching and logging errors of the wrapped function.
 In production this will effectively prevent the app from crashing due to errors (bugs) and log them, but setting it to `True` is at own risk.